Nicaragua bars pageant head after Ortega critic wins Miss Universe: media

 - 'Miss Fritters' -

-Palacios comes from a modest background in the city of Diriamba, in Carazo department.
-She, her mother and grandmother started a business selling Nicaraguan beignets.
+Palacios rose from a modest upbringing in the city of Diriamba, in Carazo department.
+She, her mother and grandmother started a business selling Nicaraguan sweet fried dough.

 Before her victory, a pro-government television presenter had disdainfully nicknamed her "Miss Fritters."
 Exiled Nicaraguan media have not forgotten.